 Back in 2019, on my one-year anniversary of joining VMware, I wrote a blog post titled I talked to 160 customers in the past year about their EUC plans.
 Here’s what I learned.
 Back then, of course, I was flying around on planes and meeting these customers in person.

-Like all of us, I’d assumed that 2020 would be pretty much like 2019 and 2018—that I would spend most of it flying around the world, meeting with customers, learning about their EUC plans and sharing VMware’s EUC vision and strategy.
+Like all of us, I’d assumed that 2020 would be pretty much like 2019 and 2018—that I would spend most of it flying around the world, meeting with customers, learning about their end-user computing plans and sharing VMware’s EUC strategy and vision.

 Looking back, that’s actually pretty much what happened, except that it was all done via Zoom rather than in person.
 I ended up having conversations with folks from over 100 different customers, from all over the world.
 (I learned that midnight Zooms are fine, as are 5am, but I have to say “no” to the 2-4am slot.
 That one’s tough.)